ThatAnonyG/ThatAnonyG/README.md

 ## About Me

-- 👨‍💼 Currently working at [Cheffy](https://cheffy.us) as a Senior Full Stack Dev.
+- 👨‍💼 Currently looking for a Remote position as a Backend Developer.
 - 💻 Check out my portfolio and blog at [ratulsaha.me](https://ratulsaha.me).
 - 👤 Find me on [LinkedIn](https://linkedin.com/in/ratuls).
 - ✨ DM me on [Twitter](https://twitter.com/ThatAnonyG) for anything.